-The RXLK file provides a link from the MEPS event files to the prescribed medicine records on the 2001 Prescribed Medicine Event File.
-When using RXLK, data users/analysts should keep in mind that one other medical record can link to more than one prescribed medicine record.
-Conversely, a prescribed medicine event may link to more than one other medical record.
-When this occurs, it is up to the data user/analyst to determine how the prescribed medicine expenditures should be allocated among those other medical expenses.
+The RXLK file provides a link from the MEPS event files to records on the 2001 Prescribed Medicine File.
+When using RXLK, data users/analysts should keep in mind that one hospital inpatient stay could link to more than one prescribed medicine record.
+Conversely, a prescribed medicine event may link to more than one hospital inpatient stay or different types of events.
+When this occurs, it is up to the data user/analyst to determine how the prescribed medicine expenditures should be allocated among those medical events.